Creating a good email is not an easy task.

 The idea, in short, is to make people want to click, through a body of text that has an impact and is as personalized as possible (for this we will use the variables in the contact base).

 - Is your event email really meaningful?

 - Do you explain what the guest will get out of participating so that your audience feels engaged?

-- Make your readers want to go to events: Use action verbs, write in a dynamic tone and turn your negative sentences "Feel free to take a walk!" into positive sentences such as "Come by and say hello".
+- Make your readers want to go to events: Use action verbs, write in a dynamic tone and turn your negative sentences "Don't hesitate to stop by!" into positive sentences such as "Come by and say hello".

 - Did you briefly explain the program?

-- Are your dates clear and easily understandable in your body of text and on your landing page (the landing page for event registration)?
+- Are your dates clear and easily understood in your body of text and on your landing page (the landing page for event registration)?

-If so, your emailing and your event registration rate should be very (very) correct (a good registration rate is 50%).
+If so, your emails should be successful and your event registration rate should be good (a good registration rate is 50%).

-For your email to be effective, reassure your contacts thanks to your graphic chart, make sure that your email is proofread by your colleagues, and make sure that you explain the interest in your event to your contacts, as well as the place and date of your event.
+For your email to be effective, reassure your contacts by using your graphic chart, make sure that your email is proofread by your colleagues, and make sure that you explain the intrigue of your event to your contacts, as well as the place and date of your event.

-A little extra if it is an internal event: you will be in daily contact with your colleagues and they are used to opening your emails regularly.
-You should therefore not be afraid of a low opening rate.
+A little something extra for internal events: you will be in daily contact with your colleagues and they are used to opening your emails regularly.
+You should therefore not be scared off by a low opening rate.

 You are now ready to send a nice corporate event invitation email!
 Don't hesitate to do it with Digitevent's email sending tool for even more simplicity.